patdaburu/request-promise-typescript-example/README.md

 In this example we simply make an asynchronous call using `async-await` and `request-promise` to get our own IP address.

-You can view the code here
+You can view the code [here](https://github.com/patdaburu/request-promise-typescript-example/blob/master/index.ts).

 ## Test Links